 Each NA shall declare and maintain (when necessary) the start date of operations in the “To-Be” operational mode in Common Domain.
 This information is critical for the operations during the Transitional Period of NCTS-P5 and AES-P1.

-This information will be declared by each NA and by updating the respective information in CS/MIS.
+This information will be declared by each NA and by updating the respective information in CS/MIS2.
 The information about start date of operations in the “To-Be” operational mode in Common Domain for NCTS-P5 and AES-P1will be disseminated to NAs via an interface with similar protocol to CS/RD2.

-Finally, an interface will also be established between CS/MIS and CS/RD2.
+Finally, an interface will also be established between CS/MIS2 and CS/RD2.

 Information about Not implemented/supported functionality by NA “To-Be”

-Each NA running in the “To Be” NA operational mode in Common Domain must also declare any functionality not implemented/operated via the “Availability Management” in CS/MIS.
+Each NA running in the “To Be” NA operational mode in Common Domain must also declare any functionality not implemented/operated via the “Availability Management” in CS/MIS2.

 In particular, the Business service not implemented (System Unavailability Type “N”) shall be used for “specific” functionalities (if any) not implemented yet by pertinent NA in the scope of “To Be” phase.
 These functionalities cannot be any of functionalities/scenarios of the “To Be” phase guarantying the business continuity as defined in Section IV of [R41] and [R40].

-Finally, this unavailability must be declared in CS/MIS before the start of operations.
-Please refer to section II.2.4 for availability management in CS/MIS.
+Finally, this unavailability must be declared in CS/MIS2 before the start of operations.
+Please refer to section II.2.4 for availability management in CS/MIS2.

-Message exchanges with CS/MIS across the Web
+Message exchanges with CS/MIS2 across the Web

 Introduction

-This chapter describes the mechanism for exchanging the following messages with CS/MIS:
+This chapter describes the mechanism for exchanging the following messages with CS/MIS2:

 IEs for Availability